ai-natives/persona-kit/docs/persona-kit-overview.md

 ### **Phase 2: Persona Mapping (Generating the Persona)**

-* **Goal:** To assemble the right "map" for the specific "journey" an Actor is about to undertake.
+* **Goal:** To generate role-playing guidance that enables agents to embody specific people.
-* **Process:** This on-demand process is triggered by an API call from an Actor.
+* **Process:** This on-demand process is triggered by an API call from an agent.
-  * GET /map-persona?mapperId=...\&personaId=...\&detailLevel=...
+  * GET /map-persona?mapperId=...&personaId=...&detailLevel=...
 * **Key Components:**
-  1. **The Persona Mapper:** The Actor specifies which mapper to use.
+  1. **The Persona Mapper:** The agent specifies which mapper to use (e.g., colleague-simulation, manager-review, customer-archetype).
-  2. **Detail Levels (User Budget Control):** The Actor selects a level (Instant, Balanced, Deep Dive).
+  2. **Detail Levels (Fidelity Control):** The agent selects a level (Instant, Balanced, Deep Dive).
   3. **Hybrid Retrieval Pipeline:**
      * The system retrieves the cached **Persona Core**.
 If it's stale (based on significant changes to low-volatility data), it can be rebuilt according to the selected Detail Level.
      * The system performs a fast, dynamic query to fetch the **Contextual Overlay** from the high-volatility data in the Mindscape.
-     * The Core and Overlay are combined into a single Persona object and returned to the Actor.
+     * The Core and Overlay are combined into a single Persona object and returned to the agent.

 ### **Phase 3: The Feedback Loop (Improving Mapper Configurations)**

 * **Goal:** To enable the service to learn from real-world outcomes, making the mapper configurations more accurate over time.
 * **Process:**
-  1. **Action & Observation:** An Actor uses a generated Persona to perform a task.
+  1. **Action & Observation:** An agent uses a generated Persona to role-play as a specific person.
-  2. **Submit Feedback:** The Actor (or a human supervisor) submits feedback via the POST /feedback endpoint.
+  2. **Submit Feedback:** The agent (or a human supervisor) submits feedback via the POST /feedback endpoint about the accuracy of the role-play.
   3. **Asynchronous Refinement:** A background **Configuration Adjuster** analyzes feedback associated with specific rules in the Persona Mapper configuration.
   4. **Automatic Weight Adjustment:** The system adjusts rule weights and thresholds in the mapper configuration based on feedback patterns, creating a new version of the configuration automatically.